 Information for Minority Owned, Disadvantaged Business Enterprises, or Small Businesses

-Intercity Transit maintains a strong commitment to maximum utilization of minority, women, and disadvantaged businesses (DBE), and small businesses whether DBEs or non-DBEs.
+Intercity Transit maintains a strong commitment to reducing barriers to DBEs or non-DBEs.
 All such businesses are encouraged to participate in the competitive contracting opportunities Intercity Transit offers.

 All interested firms are reminded to afford all potential business partners an equal, non-discriminatory opportunity to compete for business as joint venture partners or subcontractors.
-Intercity Transit is interested in firms that demonstrate a commitment to equal employment opportunity and encourages firms to employ a workforce that reflects the region's diversity and to adhere to non-discrimination provisions.
+Intercity Transit is interested in firms that demonstrate a commitment to equal employment opportunity and encourages firms to employ a workforce that reflects non-discrimination.

 Request a copy of the bid or proposal package as soon as possible after it is released so you have ample time to develop a response.
 Thoroughly read the whole RFB or RFP and any accompanying documents.
-This explains the purpose of the project and all of the information that is required from interested vendors.
+This explains the purpose of the project and the information required from interested vendors.

 If you have questions about our solicitation, the correct format for your document, our selection process, or anything else, contact Procurement as early as possible in the process.

-Most RFBs or RFPs have scheduled pre-bid or preproposal meetings so vendors can ask us questions or obtain clarifications about the solicitations.
+Most RFBs or RFPs have scheduled pre-bid or preproposal meetings so vendors can ask questions or get clarifications about solicitations.
 If possible, attend the meeting to learn as much as you can about the project.
-If you are unable to attend, a summary of the meeting plus any Addenda to the solicitation will be posted at Builder's Exchange.
+If you are unable to attend, a summary of the meeting plus any Addenda to the solicitation will be posted on the system used for official bid notification.

 Carefully read these to see if any requirements have changed.

 Specific bid selection criteria or proposal evaluation criteria will be described in the solicitation.
-Make sure you understand these criteria and the project requirements, so your response fully addresses what is requested.
+Make sure you understand the criteria and project requirements, so your response fully addresses what is requested.
 Complete or provide all additional forms, certifications or paperwork requested in the solicitation.